 The obtained results from the present study have given some important future line work.
-The genotypes were studies for only few important parameters group as vegetative, cycles, yield and its major’s components.
-It would be very important to characterize this material for the totally of essentials characters in the descriptor of tomato and related to DHS test.
-This should may take count not only qualitative parameters but also biochemical and nutritional value parameters, after elimination of duplicates by use of DNA marker.
-For all character study, the phenotypic coefficient of variation is slightly great than the genotypic one.
-Yield and its direct component as total number of fruits per plant, equatorial fruits diameter and individual fruit weight are more variable based on the value of their PCV and GCV.
-These characters show the greatest value of genetic advance (GA) and the value of genetic advance as per mean (GAM) classified as high, while vegetative and cycles parameters show moderate or low value of GAM.
-All characters in this study are strongly heritable so, fruit yield per plant, total number of fruit par plant, equatorial fruit diameter and mean fruit weight are under additives genes actions.
+The genotypes were studies for only few important parameters grouped as vegetative, cycles, yield and its major’s components.
+It would be very important to characterize this material for the essential characters in the descriptor of tomato and related to DHS test.
+This may take count not only qualitative parameters but also biochemical and nutritional value parameters, after elimination of duplicates by use of DNA marker.
+For all the characters studied, the phenotypic coefficient of variation is slightly greater than the genotypic one.
+Yield and its direct components as total number of fruits per plant, equatorial fruits diameter and individual fruit weight are more variable based on the value of their PCV and GCV.
+These characters show greatest values of genetic advance (GA) and the value of genetic advance as per mean (GAM) classified as high, while vegetative and cycles parameters show moderate or low value of GAM.
+All characters in this study are highly heritable so, fruit yield per plant, total number of fruit par plant, equatorial fruit diameter and mean fruit weight are under additives genes actions.
 Therefore, they are easily improved by simple selection.
 However, the others parameters as vegetative and cycles need to be improved by exploiting heterosis, recurrent or indirect selection.
 Regarding Pearson correlation matrix, interesting correlation are highlighted and permit to choose the way of improvement for characters of interest.
 Thus, stem diameter, days to first flowering and total number of fruits harvested are the most parameter to improve in order to attend earliness genotypes with good productivity.
 These results of the genetic parameters would be of great helpful for the selection of high-performing genotypes outcoming to this population derived from the diallel.

 Consent (where ever applicable)